sameerakmal/Web-development/Notes/NOTES.md

     * selected : It defines value to be selected.
     * disabled : To make it disabled we use this option.
 #### Note :
-* In one line it is presenting more elements informataion.
+* In one line it is presenting more elements information.

 ### ListBox
 * Everything is same as dropdown list in elements and attribute.